daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 I trained with BCE loss using Adam optimizer and cosine annealing schedule.
 I saw improvements using the following tricks:

-Augmentations.
+* Augmentations.
 Power transformation (random int between 0.5 and 3) so to randomly vary the contrast of the images for each batch.
 Striping vertically and horizontally across the images (for 80% of the samples).
 Mixup between images and updating the labels accordingly, using the standard FB Cifar10 params (for 50-100% of the samples, depending on the run).
-Label smoothing.
+* Label smoothing.
 I used label smoothing to account for noisy annotations and absence of birds in “unlucky” 7sec crops.
 I used 0.0025 for zeros, 0.3 for secondary labels, and 0.995 for the primary label.
-Next time: record rating as weight on loss, with rating/max(ratings).
+* Next time: record rating as weight on loss, with rating/max(ratings).
-Next time: add background pink noise
+* Next time: add background pink noise
+* Next time: consider other normalization methods for training.

 **Metadata Classifier**